KevinAssink/RadicaleSpeeltuin/README.md

 # RadicaleSpeeltuin

-## Dev Notes : Package isnt included in the repo because the file is too big, so downloading the project won't be possilbe
+## Dev Notes : Package isn't included in the repo because the file is too big, so downloading the project won't be possilbe

 Welkom bij het project radicale speeltuin
 <br>